 Overall this machine is a considerable improvement on my original kBox and although expensive I think additional training strategies that can be applied and smoothness of movement make it a worthy investment.

 Since initially writing this review I have now purchased the kMeter and accompanying app.
 The kMeter connects to the kBox and is linked to your iPhone or iPad via Bluetooth.
 You enter the number of flywheels being used so the inertia can be calculated.
 You then get immediate feedback of the force you are generating when performing your reps.
 The feedback also provides average concentric and eccentric power measured in watts and average force measured in newtons.
 You can save all the information for your training diary.

-In my opinion this completes the kBox as training device.
+In my opinion, this completes the kBox as a training device.
 You can now receive instant feedback so you can monitor your progress, and evaluate your training status.

 The fact that many health clubs appear to be incorporating areas for “alternative training” devices such as Bulgarian bags and Battle ropes.
 I am sure it is only a matter of time before the kBox becomes a feature in many health clubs.